Digital history: Technology

-Digital technology tools arrange ideas and promote the unique analysis of data, with many tools previously unavailable to historians opening new avenues for collaboration, text mining, and big data analysis.
-In addition, digital history offers tools for the presentation and access to historical knowledge online.
+Digital technology tools arrange ideas and allow the analysis of data, with many tools previously unavailable to historians providing options for collaboration, text mining, and big data analysis.
+In addition, digital history offers tools for the presentation of and access to historical knowledge online.

 Digital historians may use web development tools, such as WYSIWYG HTML-editor Adobe Dreamweaver.
 Other tools create more interactive digital history, such as Databases, which provide greater capacity for information storage and retrieval in a definable way.
 Databases with features like Structured Query Language (SQL) and Extensible Markup Language (XML) arrange materials in a formal manner and allow precise searching for keywords, dates, and other data characteristics.
 The online article "The Differences Slavery Made: A Close Analysis of Two American Communities" used XML for presenting and connecting evidence with detailed historiographical discussions.
 The Valley of the Shadow project also employed XML to convert all of the archive's letters, diaries, and newspapers for full text searching capabilities.
 Coding languages such as Python may be used in order to digitally sort and filter data, whilst Google Fusion Tables can be used for the geographical mapping of data.

 Digital historians may use content management systems (CSM) to store their digital collection that includes audio, visual, images and text for an online web display.
 Examples of these systems include: Drupal, WordPress, and Omeka.

 The Differences Slavery Made also used geographic information systems (GIS) to analyze and understand the spatial arrangement of social structures.
 For the article, Ayers and Thomas created many new maps through GIS technology to produce detailed images of Augusta and Franklin counties never before possible.
 GIS and its many components remain helpful for studying history and visualizing change over time.